 Your Goy is not your Jew.
 Such things don't faze him in the least.
-And so my poor grandfather, mind you, had to swallow his medicine and stake the damned cutthroat of some more cash from his own pocket.
+And so my poor grandfather, mind you, had to swallow his medicine and stake that damned cutthroat to some more cash from his own pocket.
 You should have seen the letter he sent with it, though.
 My grandfather, God rest his soul, could give as good as he got.

-Mind you, he gave that sheikh its hell in it.
+Mind you, he gave that sheygetz hell in it.
 He called him a scoundrel, a degenerate, a know nothing, a leech, a bloodsucker, a fiend, a traitor, a disgrace to the Jewish people, and whatever else have you.
-He also told him [00:28:00] once and for all not to dare write any more letters or ask for another cent, reminded him that God above sees everything and pays back tit for tat, and ended by begging him, a Jewish heart, he's still a Jewish heart after all, to have pity on an old man like himself, and not ruin a town full of Jews, in return for which the Almighty would surely assist him in all his endeavors.
+He also told him [00:28:00] once and for all not to dare write any more letters or ask for another cent, reminded him that God above sees everything and pays back tit for tat, and ended by begging him, a Jewish heart is still a Jewish heart after all, to have pity on an old man like himself, and not ruin a town full of Jews, in return for which the Almighty would surely assist him in all his endeavors.
 That was the letter my grandfather sent, and he signed it with his full name, Nissel Shapiro, which was, mind you, the biggest mistake he ever made in his life, as you'll shortly see for yourselves.

-The Jew from Kamenka paused again, reached for his tobacco pouch, slowly rolled himself another cigarette, lit it, and took a few de puffs without even noticing that the whole car was dying of curiosity.
+The Jew from Kamenka paused again, reached for his tobacco pouch, slowly rolled himself another cigarette, lit it, and took a few deep puffs without even noticing that the whole car was dying of curiosity.
 When he had breathed in and coughed out enough smoke, he blew his nose, rolled up his sleeves again and continued in the same tone as before.

 You must be [00:29:00] thinking, my friends, that my grandfather's letter gave that son of a bitch a good scare.
 Don't kid yourself.
 Half a year didn't go by, or maybe it was a whole one, mind you, when along came another letter from the turncoat.
 In the first place, it said, I wish to inform you that my German partner, may his life be one bad dream, had cheated me out of house and home, and out of my share of the business.

 I would have sued him if it hadn't been clear that I didn't stand a Chinaman's chance.
-Taking a German to quote around here means taking your life in your hands.
+Taking a German to court around here means taking your life in your hands.
 Why, I wouldn't touch one of those bastards with a ten foot pole.
 So, I went and opened a store near his, right next door to him, in fact, and went into business for myself.

 And with God's help, I'll bury that kraut yet.
 I'll see to it he ends up eating dirt.
 The problem is, I need an advance of at least a thousand rubles, so please be so kind as to send.
 That's what Kivke wrote in his letter, [00:30:00] which concluded, If you don't come up with the money in eight days, I'm taking your last letter signed Nissel Shapiro and forwarding it straight to the provincial governor with an unabridged account of all that happened.

 How I died of a stroke in prison, and how I was resurrected in the cemetery, and how Shimon the coachman brought me to Brody, and how you've kept sending me hush money.
-I write him everything.
-I let him know that we Jews have a great God above who rescued Kivke from the grave.
+I’ll write him everything.
+I’ll let him know that we Jews have a great God above who rescued Kivke from the grave.
 Now how's that for a greeting card?